IrinaRun/Jira-and-Zephyr/README.md

 Authorization token was created for accessing the API 1.6 Test Execution
 Test cases are executed on the created test Cycle summary: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/tests_execution.docx
 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: Dependents_created_bugs.pdf Date format is not dd/mm/yyyy
+The complete bug reports can be found here: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/bugs.docx
+Date format is not dd/mm/yyyy
 Future "Date of Birth" can be selected from calendar Only 50 characters are allowed for "Please Specify" field